shreyagopal/shreyagopal.github.io/about.md

 <!---I am a Data Scientist based out of Mumbai, India.
 Currently working at Cuddle.ai where I focus on building time series anomaly detection algorithms.
 My primary interests include Computer Vision, Machine Learning, Deep Learning.
 -->

-Currently, I am a Data Science Graduate student at the University of New Haven in Connecticut, US.
+At present I am a Data Science Graduate student at the University of New Haven in Connecticut, US.
 My primary interests include Natural Language Processing, Machine Learning, Deep Learning.

 Along with my course curriculum, I am also doing research in Cyber Threat Intelligence detection in OSINT with Machine Learning and Neural Networks models.
 My research interests lie in the application of data science to cybersecurity.